 A put option is the opposite of a call option.
 It gives the buyer the right to sell a specified number of shares of a security at a fixed price on or before a specified date in the future.
 Put option buyers are usually anticipating a decline in the price of the underlying security, and wish to offset those losses when selling the security at a later date.
-The purpose of writing such options is to generate additional income for the fund.
-However, in return for the option premium, the fund accepts the risk that it may be required to purchase the underlying securities at a price in excess of the securities' market value at the time of purchase.
-When the fund buys a security with a put feature, losses could occur if the put provider does not perform as agreed.
-If a put provider fails to honor its commitment upon the fund's attempt to exercise the put, the fund may have to treat the security's final maturity as its effective maturity.
-If that occurs, the security's price may be negatively impacted, and its sensitivity to interest rate changes may be increased, possibly contributing to increased share price volatility for the fund.
-This also could lengthen the fund's overall average effective maturity.
+Under current regulatory requirements, all put options a fund or an underlying fund writes will be covered, which means that a fund or an underlying fund will earmark or segregate cash, U.S. government securities or other liquid securities with a value at least equal to the exercise price of the put option, or will otherwise "cover" its position as required by current regulatory guidance under the 1940 Act (e.g., the fund will hold a put option on the same underlying fund.
+However, in return for the option premium, a fund accepts the risk that it may be required to purchase the underlying securities at a price in excess of the securities' market value at the time of purchase.
+When a fund or an underlying fund buys a security with a put feature, losses could occur if the put provider does not perform as agreed.
+If a put provider fails to honor its commitment upon a fund's or an underlying fund's attempt to exercise the put, a fund or an underlying fund may have to treat the security's final maturity as its effective maturity.
+If that occurs, the security's price may be negatively impacted, and its sensitivity to interest rate changes may be increased, possibly contributing to increased share price volatility for a fund or an underlying fund.
+This also could lengthen a fund's or an underlying fund's overall average effective maturity.
 Standby commitments are types of puts.

-The fund may purchase and write put and call options on any securities in which it may invest or any securities index or basket of securities based on securities in which it may invest.
-In addition, the fund may purchase and sell foreign currency options and foreign currency futures contracts and related options.
-The fund may purchase and write such options on securities that are listed on domestic or foreign securities exchanges or traded in the over-the-counter market.
+A fund or an underlying fund may purchase and write put and call options on any securities in which it may invest or any securities index or basket of securities based on securities in which it may invest.
+In addition, a fund or underlying fund may purchase and sell foreign currency options and foreign currency futures contracts and related options.
+A fund or an underlying fund may purchase and write such options on securities that are listed on domestic or foreign securities exchanges or traded in the over-the-counter market.
 Like futures contracts, option contracts are rarely exercised.
 Option buyers usually sell the option before it expires.
 Option writers may terminate their obligations under a written call or put option by purchasing an option identical to the one it has written.
 Such purchases are referred to as "closing purchase transactions."
-The fund may enter into closing sale transactions in order to realize gains or minimize losses on options it has purchased or written.
+A fund or an underlying fund may enter into closing sale transactions in order to realize gains or minimize losses on options it has purchased or written.